gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 - querying-data-with-graphql

-Note: Just to clarify, you can include special characters in the article title but _not_ in the `.md` file name or folder name (e.g. Title: What is GraphQL? and Folder Name: what-is-graphql).
+Note: Just to clarify, you can include special characters in the article title but _not_ in the `.md` file name or folder name (e.g. title: What is GraphQL? and Folder Name: what-is-graphql).

 ## Grammar and formatting